HR-CMGT/PRG06-vue-workshop/README.md

 Congratulations!
 We have learned the basics of creating a Vue component!, in [part two](./presentation/workshop2.md) we are going to look at how to use multiple components, and how they communicate.

+## Finished workshop files

+The finished workshop components can be found in the `finished` folder.

 ## Reading List

 ### Documentation